faalkao/image_download/README.md

 # Requirement
 # Installing some required library
-pip3 install sentinelsat\n
+# pip3 install sentinelsat
-pip3 install numpy
+# pip3 install numpy

 # If you wanna download for a specific region, you should use "small_area.py"
 # "sentinel2-download.py" is used for downloading at a large scale.
 Specifically, it was coded to download Sentinel-2 Level 2A within 2018-2019 for the whole Mainland Vietnam.